ricardoptcosta/k8s-nginx-operator/README.md

 Neat!

-Now, I have the resources created, how do I take advantage of the operator pattern to leverage them?
+Now hat I have the resources created, how do I take advantage of the operator pattern to leverage them?
 Easy, same as before:
 1. Create a watcher on the operator
 2. Do something when the the watcher identifies a change